William C. Chasey: Political campaigns

 During 1979–80, Chasey served as director of domestic policy for John B. Connally's presidential campaign.
 He was a traveling advisor to Gov. Connally in presidential primary and caucus states.
 When Governor Connally withdrew from the race, Chasey became a principal advisor to the 1980 presidential campaign of Ronald Reagan and George H. W. Bush.

 Chasey created and directed the first nationwide Christian voter registration program for Candidate Ronald Reagan.
 He helped write all of Reagan's campaign position statements and speeches for church groups and religious organizations.
 He helped select Reagan's campaign appearances and accompanied him to all religious events during the campaign.
 He arranged meetings for candidate Reagan with major church and evangelical leaders throughout the country.

 He was a key fundraiser for the 1988 presidential campaign of George H. W. Bush.
 Over the course of 25 years as a Washington lobbyist, Chasey advised and raised campaign funds for numerous campaigns for governor, House of Representatives and the United States Senate.

-Philanthropy

-Chasey was a founder of the Cause Marketing concept, and he continued to be a leading proponent of Cause Related Marketing throughout the Globe.
-He either created, consulted with, or directed 19 different NGOs and/or charities during his career.
-He consulted and advised 23 National Red Cross Societies throughout the world, and served for over 3 years as principal consultant to the Polish Red Cross, where he created a major cause related marketing campaign called the "Care Partners Network."
-With the financial support of the American Red Cross in Southeast Europe, Chasey served for three-years as a Cause Marketing Consultant to the Bulgarian Red Cross in the development of a "Care Partners Network," which still provides hot meals to poor Bulgarian children each school day.

-He has received numerous national and international awards, including an Honorary Doctor of Humane Letters (LH.D) from National University (California) for his lobbying efforts for the Central American Peace Plan, Esquipulas Peace Agreement, on behalf of Nobel Peace Laureate, President Oscar Arias of Costa Rica, author of the plan.

-Chasey and his wife Virginia, founded the Third World Prosthetic Foundation.
-They were honored by President Cristiani of El Salvador for their work on behalf of the war-torn country's amputee population of soldiers and children.
-They provided over 1,000 prosthetic devices to land mine victims.